bmwcarit/MoCOCrW/README.md

 ### Build with dilithium support

-Dilithium is an optional feature for MoCOCrW.
-For enabling it replace the cmake invocation from abovei:
+Dilithium is an optional feature provided by MoCOCrW.
+To enable the feature, replace the cmake invocation from abovei:
 ```
 build/$ cmake -DBUILD_TESTING=True -DDILITHIUM_ENABLED=ON ..